The Gluten Free Lifestyle--Baking With Flours Free of Gluten

 Once you have some success baking with the rice flours, try putting in a little of one of the others instead of brown rice.
 Experiment with differnt flavors and combinations until you find what you like best.
 For some things I like to use sorghum and chickpea flour.
 For others that need to be light, I use the rice flours.
 Bean flours may produce some intestinal discomfort until you have healed at least 6 months, so wait a while to use them.

 How Long to Heal?

-to go back on the bland diet with soup and stew for a few days or weeks.
+When you do get "glutened" accidentally you will probably need to go back on the bland diet with soup and stew for a few days or weeks.
 Once your body recovers you can eat the heavier foods again.

 Generally, children heal the fastest, and may feel much better in 3-10 months.
 Young adults may take about 12-14 months to feel better.
 Older adults will need two years or more to heal.

 from Gluten Free Lifestyle back to Gluten Free Diet Help Home Page

 From Gluten Free Lifestyle back to Celiac Disease Cure, Healing